 PA Game Commission investigating viral video of deer abuse

-HARRISBURG, Pa. – A video showing two boys beating and torturing a deer in Pennsylvania has gone viral, and now The Pennsylvania Game Commission is investigating.
+HARRISBURG, Pa. – A video showing two boys beating and torturing a deer in Western Pennsylvania has gone viral, and now The Pennsylvania Game Commission is investigating.

-In the video, it shows the boys kicking a buck in the face that appears to have been already shot, but still alive.
+In the video, it shows the boys kicking a buck in the face that’s already been shot and injured.
 It also shows them stepping on its legs, and ripping off one of its antlers.

+“It’s not what hunters do,” hunter Jeff Hoffman of Shiloh, York County, said.
+“Not what true hunters do in Pennsylvania.
+We harvest our wildlife in a humane manner.
+And then we take it home and we harvest it and put it on our table.
+This is not hunting.
+This is total destruction of a beautiful animal.”

 The Pennsylvania Game Commission posted the following statement on Facebook Sunday: